Finite Localities I

 .1in Let $G$ be a group, and let $\bold W(G)$ be the free monoid on $G$.
 Thus, $\bold W(G)$ is the set of all words in the alphabet $G$, with the binary operation given by concatenation of words.
 The product $G\times G\to G$ extends, by generalized associativity, to a ``product" $\Pi:\bold W(G)\to G$, whereby a word $w=(g_1,\cdots,g_n)\in\bold W(G)$ is mapped to $g_1\cdots g_n$.
 The inversion map on $G$ induces an ``inversion" on $\bold W(G)$, sending $w$ to $(g_n\i,\cdots,g_1\i)$.
 In fact, one may easily replace the standard definition of ``group" by a definition given in terms of $\Pi$ and the inversion on $\bold W(G)$.
 One obtains the notion of {\it partial group} by restricting the domain of $\Pi$ to a subset $\bold D$ of $\bold W(G)$, where $\bold D$, the product, and the inversion, are required to satisfy conditions (see definition 1.1) that preserve the outlines of the strictly group-theoretic setup.
 When one looks at things in this way, a group is simply a partial group $G$ having the property that $\bold D=\bold W(G)$.

 The notions of partial subgroup and homomorphism of partial groups immediately suggest themselves, and a partial subgroup of a partial group $\ca L$ may in fact be a group.
-We say that the partial group $\ca L$ is ``objective" (see definition 2.1) provided that there is a collection $\D$ of subgroups of $\ca L$ (the set of ``objects") having a certain closure property, and provided that $\bold D$ is the set of all words $w=(g_1,\cdots,g_n)$ for which there is an object $P_0$ such that conjugation by $g_1$ is defined on $P_0$ and yields an object $P_1=(P_0)^{g_1}$, conjugation by $g_2$ is defined on $P_1$ and yields an object $P_2=(P_1)^{g_2}$, and so on.
-If also $\ca L$ is finite, there exists $S\in\D$ such that $\D$ is a collection of subgroups of $S$, and $S$ is maximal in the set (partially ordered by inclusion) of $p$-subgroups of $\ca L$, then $(\ca L,\D,S)$ is a (finite) locality.
+We say that the partial group $\ca L$ is ``objective" (see definition 2.1) provided that the domain $\bold D$ of the product is determined in a certain way by a collection $\D$ of subgroups of $\ca L$ (the set of ``objects"), and provided that $\D$ has a certain ``closure" property.
+If also $\ca L$ is finite, and there exists $S\in\D$ such that $\D$ is a collection of subgroups of $S$, where $S$ is maximal in the set (partially ordered by inclusion) of $p$-subgroups of $\ca L$, then $(\ca L,\D,S)$ is a (finite) locality.

 The basic properties of partial groups, objective partial groups, and localities, will be derived in sections 1 and 2.
 We then begin in section 3 to consider partial normal subgroups of localities in detail.
 One of the two key results in section 3 is the Frattini Lemma (3.11), which states that if $\ca N\norm\ca L$ is a partial normal subgroup, then $\ca L=N_{\ca L}(S\cap\ca N)\ca N$.
 The other is Stellmacher's splitting lemma (3.12), which leads to the partition of $\ca L$ into a collection of ``maximal cosets" of $\ca N$, and to a partial group structure on the set $\ca L/\ca N$ of maximal cosets.
 In section 4 it is shown that $\ca L/\ca N$ is in fact a locality, and we obtain versions of the first N\" other isomorphism theorem and of its familiar consequences.
 In particular, the notions ``partial normal subgroup" and ``kernel of a projection" turn out to be equivalent.
 This may be compared with the situation in the theory of saturated fusion systems, where it is known that no such equivalence exists.